 If your city has cultural districts or ethnic neighborhoods, these neighborhoods can actually be a great way to get a tiny glimpse into what it might be like to travel alone to that country.

 American cities have a long history of neighborhoods where immigrants keep alive the language, traditions, and small businesses of their home country.
-Exploring the shops and restaurants of these areas can be illuminating to what the experience of solo travel might be like.
+Exploring the shops and restaurants of these areas can help grow understanding of what the experience of solo travel might be like.

 If possible, visit on the weekend during a festival.
 In thriving cultural neighborhoods, these festivals can be a culturally immersive experience that will give you a better sense of what you can expect to be a traveler in another country.